2022 Federal Index

 6.2 Did the agency have a common evidence framework for funding decisions?

-- ED employs the same evidence standards in all discretionary grant competitions that use evidence to direct funds to applicants that are proposing to implement projects that have evidence of effectiveness and/or to build new evidence through evaluation.
-Those standards, as outlined in the Education Department General Administrative Regulations (EDGAR), build on ED’s What Works ClearinghouseTM (WWC) research design standards.
+- The Department of Education employs the same evidence standards in all discretionary grant competitions that use evidence to direct funds to applicants proposing to implement projects that have evidence of effectiveness and/or to build new evidence through evaluation.
+Those standards, as outlined in the Education Department General Administrative Regulations (EDGAR), build on ED’s WWC research design standards.

-- The WWC has published 27 Practice Guides, which synthesize across products, programs, and policies to surface generalizable practices that can transform classroom practice and improve student outcomes.
+- The WWC has published nearly 30 Practice Guides, which synthesize across products, programs, and policies to surface generalizable practices that can transform classroom practice and improve student outcomes.

-- Finally, the WWC has completed more than 11,000 single study reviews.
+- Finally, the WWC has completed nearly 12,000 single study reviews.
 Each is available in a searchable database.

 6.4 Did the agency promote the utilization of evidence-based practices in the field to encourage implementation, replication, and application of evaluation findings and other evidence?

 - ED has several technical assistance programs designed to promote the use of evidence-based practices, most notably IES’s Regional Educational Laboratory Program and the Office of Elementary and Secondary Education’s Comprehensive Center Program.
 Both programs use research on evidence-based practices generated by the What Works Clearinghouse and other ED-funded Research and Development Centers to inform their work.
 RELs also conduct applied research and offer research-focused training, coaching, and technical support on behalf of their state and local stakeholders.
-Their work is reflected in Strategic Plan Objectives 1.4 and 2.2.
+Their work is reflected in the Department’s Strategic Plan.

 - Often, those practices are highlighted in WWC Practice Guides, which are based on syntheses (most recent meta-analyses) of existing research and augmented by the experience of practitioners.
 These guides are designed to address challenges in classrooms and schools.

 - To ensure continuous improvement of the kind of TA work undertaken by the RELs and Comprehensive Centers, ED has invested in both independent evaluation and grant-funded research.
-The REL Program is currently undergoing evaluation, and design work for the next Comprehensive Center evaluation is underway.
-Addition, IES has awarded two grants to study and promote knowledge utilization in education, including the Center for Research Use in Education and the National Center for Research in Policy and Practice.
+Additionally, IES has awarded two grants to study and promote knowledge utilization in education, including the Center for Research Use in Education and the National Center for Research in Policy and Practice.
 In June of 2020, IES released a report on How States and Districts Support Evidence Use in School Improvement, which may be of value to technical assistance providers and SEA and LEA staff in improving the adoption and implementation of evidence-based practice.

 - Finally, the ED developed revised evidence definitions and related selection criteria for competitive programs that align with ESSA to streamline and clarify provisions for grantees.
 These revised definitions align with ED’s suggested criteria for states’ implementation of ESSA’s four evidence levels, included in ED’s non-regulatory guidance, Using Evidence to Strengthen Education Investments.
 ED also developed a fact sheet to support internal and external stakeholders in understanding the revised evidence definitions.
 This document has been shared with internal and external stakeholders through multiple methods, including the Office of Elementary and Secondary Education ESSA technical assistance page for grantees.